 African American audiences were generally ignored by the major motion picture studios in the first two decades of the 20th century.
 Nonetheless, demand for films aimed at black theaters in both the South and larger northern cities prompted the formation of several “black” motion picture production companies.
 Most of these black-owned enterprises were outside of southern California.
 Ebony Films and the William Foster Studio were based in Chicago, Illinois.
 The Norman Film Company was formed in Jacksonville, Florida.
 Others like Peter P. Jones Photoplay Company and the Afro-American Film Company were also founded in the midwest.

-Sensing a market, major Hollywood studios like Fox and Paramount eventually created so-called Race Film units in the late 1920s which produced all-black-cast movies that they shaped to appeal simultaneously to white and black audiences.
+Sensing a market, major Hollywood studios like Fox and Paramount eventually created so-called race film units in the late 1920s.
+They produced all-black-cast movies that they shaped to appeal simultaneously to white and black audiences.